CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 I ca give temporaryy access to some jr admin to create login when i am out:
 ![](../../Attachements/Pasted%20image%2020251118095414.png)
 then i can give it to the require user the access or privilege.

-Then again the enw users need to login to their portal, go to privilege role like above the go to my roles and activate the role assigned to them::
+Then again the  user who got the role/priv assigned need to login to their portal, go to privilege role like above the go to my roles and activate the role assigned to them::